Norman Douglas: Life

 Douglas then moved to Capri, began dividing his time between the Villa Daphne there and London, and became a more committed writer.
 Nepenthe, the fictional island setting of his novel South Wind (1917), is Capri in light disguise.
 His friends on the island included the opium addict Jacques d'Adelswärd-Fersen.

 From 1912 to 1916 Douglas worked for The English Review.
 He met D. H. Lawrence through this connection.
 From 1918 to 1920, Douglas contributed fifteen pieces to the Anglo-Italian Review, "detailing his travels throughout Italy" and including descriptions of "charming boys and girls."

 Douglas's novel They Went (1920), whose original title was to have been “Theophilus”, is a fantasy based on Breton folklore.

 D. H. Lawrence based the character James Argyle in his novel Aaron's Rod (1922) on Douglas, which, according to Richard Aldington, led to a falling out between the two writers, which Douglas denied.
 Lawrence also wrote an introduction to Maurice Magnus's book, Memoirs of the Foreign Legion, which was published two years after Aaron's Rod.
 Douglas criticized the introduction in A Plea for Better Manners.
 In Life for Life's Sake (1941), p.
 375, Aldington writes that Lawrence's portrait of Douglas in Aaron's Rod "was the real cause of the breach between those two and of Norman's anti-Lawrence pamphlet, though the ostensible casus belli was Lawrence's superbly written introduction to the Memoirs of Maurice Magnus".
 In Late Harvest (1946), Douglas wrote, "No. The playful caricature of myself in Lawrence's Aaron's Rod is not the reason why I took up arms against him.
 The reason was that he had distorted the character of a dead friend of mine [Maurice Magnus] whose memory I wished to defend."
 Rachel Hope Cleves is in accord with Douglas, writing that, despite objections Douglas expressed in private letters to Lawrence's portrayal of him in Aaron's Rod, "Douglas remained friendly with Lawrence.
 The breaking point came two years later, when Lawrence published the memoirs of their mutual friend Maurice Magnus, who had committed suicide in 1920".
 Aldington, however, sticks to his position, writing in Pinorman (1954), p.
 191, "that even after the publication of the Magnus pamphlet ...
 Norman was trying to use the annoyance created by Aaron's Rod against its author."

 In the book Twentieth Century Authors Douglas is quoted as stating that he disliked Marxism, Puritanism and "all kinds of set forms, including official Christianity".

-During Douglas's years in Florence he was associated with the publisher and bookseller Pino Orioli, who published a number of Douglas's books and works by other English authors in his Lungarno series.
-Many of these books, notably the first edition of Lawrence's Lady Chatterley's Lover, would have been prosecuted for obscenity if they had been published in London.
+During Douglas's years in Florence he was associated with the publisher and bookseller Pino Orioli, who published books by Douglas and other English authors in his Lungarno series.
+Many of these books, notably the first edition of Lawrence's Lady Chatterley's Lover, might have been prosecuted for obscenity if they had been published in London.
 Douglas probably had a major hand in writing Orioli's autobiography, Adventures of a Bookseller.